mozilla/id-specs/browserid/index.md

     * If the user's browser agrees that the user would like to be logged in as the user specified in `loggedInUser`, then your `onlogin` callback WILL NOT be invoked.
     * If the user's browser agrees that the user would like to be logged in, but as someone other than the user specified in `loggedInUser`, then your `onlogin` callback WILL be invoked with a Backed Identity Assertion for the correct user.
     * If the user's browser disagrees and believes that the user does not want to be logged in at all, then your `onlogout` callback WILL be invoked.
+  * If you supply a parameter of any other type, the user's browser will throw an exception.

 **Telling you when it's ready**: If provided, BrowserID will always invoke your `onready` callback after it finishes comparing login states and invoking callbacks as defined above.
 This means that there are three possible sequences of callabacks: